fNIRS/snirf/.github/issue_template/bug.md

 ---
-name: Bug report
+name: Inconsistency report
-about: Create a report to help us improve
+about: Report a specification inconsistency to help us improve the snirf specification
-title: '[Bug] '
+title: '[Inconsistency] '
-labels: 'bug'
+labels: 'help wanted'
 assignees: ''

 ---

-**Describe the bug**
+**Describe the inconsistency**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**How important is this issue?** low, normal or high

-**Is a fix for this issue urgent?** yes or no

-**What Software did you use?**
- - Name:
- - Version:
+Describe what is inconsistent in the snirf specification.
+Note that we do not provide help or support for toolboxes.

+**Current specification**
+Copy & paste from the current snirf specification.

+**Corrected specification**
+A suggestion how to change the snif specification to eliminate the reported inconsistency.

 **Additional context**
 Add any other context about the problem here.